Fox 1C [AMSAT]

 As affordable launch opportunities for amateur communications satellites become more rare, AMSAT deviced a new strategy: a small cubesat, which hosts both an amateur communications payload as well as a scientific or technological payload, so that the satellite qualifies for launches in sponsored programs like NASA's Educational Launch of Nanosatellites (ELaNa) Program.

 AMSAT has teamed with Spaceflight Inc. for integration and launch utilizing Spaceflight’s SHERPA system on a Falcon-9 v1.2 launch vehicle to a sun-synchronous orbit in the third quarter of 2015.
+The mission was the rebooked on the SSO-A cluster launch also on a Falcon-9 v1.2 in late 2017 or early 2018.

 |Type / Application:||Amateur communication, technology|